electrode-io/electrode/samples/demo-component/packages/demo-component/README.md

 ```
 npm install
+npm run flow-typed-install
 ```

+> Note: [`flow-typed`](https://github.com/flowtype/flow-typed) is a central repository for Flow library definitions.
+By default, Flow will ignore the 3rd-party libraries which were not written with Flow and leave them untyped.
+The `flow-typed` repo is a collection of high-quality library definitions which allow you to describe the interface of a module or library separate from the implementation of that module/library.

-To run the package demo locally, run the `demo-app` :
+> To run the package demo locally, run the `demo-app` :

 ```
 npm install
 clap dev
 ```

 Then open [`localhost:8000`](http://localhost:8000) in a browser.

 ## Installation